 - Outputs delivered as raster layers for incorporation into a GIS or as list of coordinate pairs (locations of most recent disturbances) for input to a GPS device for navigation to points of interest on the ground.

-FDEWS was developed by RSAC to provide inputs for the IMAGE (Inventaire-Modelisation-Alerte- Gestion-Environmental) system developed by Vivid Economics Ltd for natural capital valuation in Ivory Coast, supported by IPP.
-It is in operational use for the Emissions Reduction Programme (ERP) region surrounding the Tai Forest National Park in the southwest of the country.
-The systems will drive improved monitoring and enforcement efforts that prevent forest loss and prioritise afforestation.
+FDEWS was developed by Remote Sensing Applications Consultants (RSAC) to provide inputs for the IMAGE (Inventaire-Modelisation-Alerte- Gestion-Environmental) system built by Vivid Economics Ltd for natural capital valuation in Ivory Coast, supported by IPP.
+It is in operational use for the Emissions Reduction Programme (ERP) region surrounding the Tai Forest National Park in the southwest of the country and will soon be extended nationwide.
+The systems will drive improved monitoring and enforcement efforts that prevent forest loss and promote afforestation.

 RSAC is an SME with 30 years of experience providing specialist services to developers and users of Earth Observation.
 The company has considerable expertise in the use of satellite optical and radar data for land applications worldwide, particularly in the field of agriculture.

-The company is involved in a range of research, development and operational activities, playing a leading role in agricultural applications of remote sensing in the UK and leading several international development projects.
+The company is involved in a range of research, development and operational activities, playing a leading role in agricultural applications of remote sensing in the UK and heading up several international development projects.